HonQAF/Python-Project/README.md

 industry hubs?
 4. Which investors have funded the most unicorns?

-I also wenet further to perform a basic exploratory data analysis of the features of the Unicorn Companies dataset
+I also went further to perform a basic exploratory data analysis of the features of the Unicorn Companies dataset

+The challenges i faced was converting the valuation and funding columns to variable/ integer.